ibm-cloud-architecture/governed-ml-ops/README.md

 <br>
   <i> Role </i>: This step needs to be executed by `ModelMonitor`.

    - Log into OpenPages as Model Monitor.
-From the task list, select the model corresponding to the Model Number as obtained from `Model Governance Initiation` Module.
+From the task list, select the model corresponding to the Model name as obtained from `Model Governance Initiation` Module.
    - Review the necessary information (Model Development Details, Model Catalog, Model Validation details and Model Deployment Details).

 7.b.
 Configure Models in Production Environment: